opendxl/opendxl-pxgrid-client-python/doc/sdk/basicancclearendpointpolicybymacexample.rst

     .. code-block:: json

         {
-            "ancStatus": "success"
+            "macAddress": "00:11:22:33:44:55",
+            "operationId": "cise.psarchlab.com:158",
+            "status": "SUCCESS"
         }

 The received results are displayed.

-If no policy has been associated with the endpoint before the example is run, an ``Exception`` is raised and output similar to the following should appear:
+If no policy has been associated with the endpoint before the example is run, output similar to the following should appear:

     .. parsed-literal::